 #1 Laughter Yoga

 So, how can this help control food cravings?
 Well, it’s all about the endorphins and serotonin rush!
 Laughter allows the body to release these feel-good hormones and laughing while moving your body into fun shapes, and breathing is even more powerful, allowing you to “play” and have more fun, which will elevate your mood!
-With increased happiness, comes an increased ability to control cravings, increase digestive function, and laughing also increases oxygen delivery to different parts of the body.
-The better your mental and physical state, the more in control you will be when it comes to your food choices.
+With increased happiness, comes an increased ability to control cravings, improve digestive function, and increase oxygen delivery to different parts of the body.
+The better yourmental and physical state, the more in control you will be when it comes to your food choices.

 Mindfulness just means awareness of the present moment.
 It's a helpful trigger that enables many to overcome different challenges that come up on a day-to-day basis.
-Sometimes something as simple as stopping where you are and what you are doing, being mindful of your present environment (as opposed to worrying about the future or past) and just breathing through a food craving is all you need to rein it in.
+Sometimes something as simple as stopping where you are and what you are doing, taking a moment to focus on your present environment (as opposed to worrying about the future or past) and just breathing through a craving is all you need to rein it in.

-Next time you are craving that sugary donut of piece of chocolate cake, take a moment to just pause and do some breathing exercises.
-Acknowledge that the craving is happening, allowing it to happen while taking some calm deep breaths, while leaving self-deprecating negative thoughts aside and letting the thoughts about the cravings come and go.
+Next time you are craving that sugary donut of piece of chocolate cake, take a moment to just pause and dosome breathing exercises.
+Acknowledge that the craving is happening, allowing it to happen while taking some calm deep breaths.
 Sometimes all we need is a moment to stop what we are doing and breathe.
 By not beating ourselves up for having cravings, and actually allowing those feelings to just exist, it can help us move past them and not act upon them.
 Give it a try next time that sweet craving kicks in.
-It’s a tool you can implement in many areas of your life, not just as it relates to food cravings.
+It’s a tool you can implement inmany areas of your life, not just as it relates to food cravings.

 #4 Get Those Oils Going